CloudKlabauter/fluks-examples/connectors/typescript/README.md

 ## Running the connector

+Create a `.env` file and copy the content of the `.env.example` file into it.
+Replace the value of the `KALYPSO_API_KEY` variable with your API key.

+> If you do not have an API Key yet, please contact <a href="mailto:info@cloudklabauter.de">support</a>.

-To start the connector, run the following command:
+### To start the connector, run the following command:

 ```bash
 yarn install